Skip to content

 Choose Interpreter if

-• You're working phone calls, not video meetings
+• You work phone-based OPI calls, not video meetings

-• Your clients call a phone number, not a meeting link
+• Your clients dial a phone number, not a meeting link

-• You need HIPAA compliance for medical calls
+• You need HIPAA compliance without enterprise upgrades

 The real question

 OPI is phone calls.
-Patient calls hospital, customer calls bank, someone calls immigration.
-They dial a number, interpreter joins.
+A patient calls a hospital, a customer calls a bank, someone calls immigration services.
+They dial a number.
+An interpreter joins.

-Meet requires everyone on the same video call.
-Fine for team meetings, scheduled VRI.
-Doesn't work when someone's calling from an ER phone.
+Google Meet requires everyone on the same video call.
+Gemini's speech translation is impressive but limited to 6 languages and premium plans.
+It works for scheduled VRI.
+It does not work when someone is calling from an ER phone or a courtroom.

 Phone-based interpreting?
-Meet can't reach that audio.
-Interpreter captures whatever's coming through your computer without clients changing anything.
+Meet cannot reach that audio.
+Interpreter captures whatever is coming through your computer — any softphone, any VoIP platform — without clients changing anything.
+Check the FAQ for setup details.

 Stop taking notes.
 Start interpreting.